PyxelM/alucinara/content/lore/creation-story.md

 And in the First Judge's last moments, it turned itself into [Alucinara energy](phenomena/alucinara.md), a form of energy that allowed the First Laws to exist in place of the Second.
 This meant that the beauty the judge had created could still exist, and the Darkness could also live on.

 As the void-space had been emptied by the Darkness' destruction, life had no chance of thriving there.
-The only way that it could live on was by feeding upon the only beauty left, beauty contained within the realms.
+The only way that it could live on was by feeding upon the last beauty contained within the realms.

-The Second Laws, in tandem with the First, turned the Darkness from a devouring mass of evil into the magical souls that inhabit the quaint, sickly living beings that eat of the earth.
+The Second Laws, in tandem with the First, turned the Darkness from a devouring mass of evil into the magical souls that inhabit the quaint, sickly living beings that eat leaves, soil, and flesh.
 ### The Darkness
 The Second Laws of Nature resolved to banish The Darkness to the lowliest places in every realm left, tarpits and black holes, and to the emptied void-space - the border between every realm, which was later termed by the minikin as the [Pond](locations/pond.md).